Bowers Stadium

-Elliott T. Bowers Stadium is a 12,593-seat multi-purpose stadium in Huntsville, Texas.
-The stadium has been home to the Sam Houston State University Bearkats football since 1986.
+Elliott T. Bowers Stadium is a 14,000-seat multi-purpose stadium in Huntsville, Texas.
+The stadium has been home to the Sam Houston State University Sam Houston Bearkats football team since 1986.
 Previously, the team played their homes games at Pritchett Field, which currently plays host to the University's women soccer team.
-The Bearkats are members of the Western Athletic Conference (WAC).
-Bowers Stadium is also home to the Huntsville Hornets, the local high school team.
+The Bearkats are members of Conference USA (CUSA).

 History

 Bowers stadium was named in honor of Dr. Elliott T. Bowers, a former president of Sam Houston State University.
 The stadium is located on campus at Sam Houston State University.
 The address for Bowers Stadium is 620 Bowers Blvd, Huntsville, Texas.

 Renovations

-In 2012, brand-new orange chairbacks were installed, replacing the older chairbacks previously in their place along with new parking lot locker rooms.
+In 2012, new orange chair backs were installed, replacing the older chair backs previously in their place along with new parking lot locker rooms.

 In April 2013, The stadium added a video replay system scoreboard, an elevator leading up to the press box, and guest suites in the place of the old coach's press box section.
 New video graphics were designed and put in place for the video scoreboard as well.

 In October 2021, the Ron Mafridge field house is expected to be completed.
 The field house is expected to feature a new interior and exterior worth $11,667,000 in renovations.
 The planning for the renovation took just over 15 years and will have an area of 27,000 square feet.

+In 2024, the stadium underwent a field renovation that saw the turf being replaced as well as the removal of the track.
+The Texas State University System Board of Regents approved a $60 million renovation in Aug.
+2024, and the Bearkats are scheduled to play their home games at Shell Energy Stadium home to the Houston Dynamo in Houston, 71 miles south of Huntsville, in 2025.
+The Bearkats have not played at Shell Energy Stadium since 2012 back when the stadium was known as BBVA Stadium which ended in a 50-6 win over Texas Southern.

+For the 2026 football season, the Bearkats are set to return home to a renovated Bowers which will include a brand new 60,000-square-foot 5-level press box with a covered concourse with cantilevered club seating, a fan shop, a grand entrance stairwell leading to the concourse, and improved concessions and restrooms.